lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 As discussed in {{sec-keys-token-invalid}}, two EDHOC peers can be using the ACE framework {{RFC9200}} and specifically the EDHOC and OSCORE profile of ACE defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

 In this case, one of the two EDHOC peers, namely PEER_RS, acts as ACE resource server (RS).
-Instead, the other EDHOC peer, namely PEER_C, acts as ACE client and obtains from the ACE authorization server (AS) an access token for accessing protected resources at PEER_RS.
+Instead, the other EDHOC peer, namely PEER_C, acts as ACE client and obtains from an ACE authorization server (AS) an access token for accessing protected resources at PEER_RS.
+The AS and PEER_RS are in a trust relationship.

-Together with other information, the access token specifies (by value or by reference) the public authentication credential AUTH_CRED_C that PEER_C is going to use when running EDHOC with PEER_RS.
-Note that AUTH_CRED_C will be used as either CRED_I or CRED_R, depending on whether the two peers use the EDHOC forward message flow (i.e., PEER_C is the EDHOC Initiator) or the EDHOC reverse message flow (i.e., PEER_C is the EDHOC Responder), respectively (see {{Section A.2 of RFC9528}}).
+Together with other information, the access token specifies (by value or by reference) the public authentication credential AUTH_CRED_C associated with PEER_C that PEER_C is going to use when running EDHOC with PEER_RS.
+Note that AUTH_CRED_C will be used as either CRED_I or CRED_R in EDHOC, depending on whether the two peers use the EDHOC forward message flow (i.e., PEER_C is the EDHOC Initiator) or the EDHOC reverse message flow (i.e., PEER_C is the EDHOC Responder), respectively (see {{Section A.2 of RFC9528}}).

-When the AS issues the first access token that specifies AUTH_CRED_C and is intended to be uploaded to PEER_RS, it is expected that the access token specifies AUTH_CRED_C by value, and that PEER_RS is not currently storing AUTH_CRED_C, but instead will obtain it and learn it upon receiving the access token.
+When the AS issues the first access token that specifies AUTH_CRED_C and is intended to be uploaded to PEER_RS, it is expected that the access token specifies AUTH_CRED_C by value and that PEER_RS is not currently storing AUTH_CRED_C, but instead will obtain it and learn it upon receiving the access token.

 Although the AS can upload the access token to PEER_RS on behalf of PEER_C as per the alternative SDC workflow defined in {{I-D.ietf-ace-workflow-and-params}}, the access token is typically uploaded to PEER_RS by PEER_C through a dedicated EAD item, when running EDHOC with PEER_RS.
-Consequently, PEER_RS has to learn AUTH_CRED_C as a new public authentication credential during an EDHOC session with PEER_C.
+Consequently, PEER_RS has to learn AUTH_CRED_C as a new authentication credential during an EDHOC session with PEER_C.

 At least for its EDHOC resource used for exchanging the EDHOC messages of the EDHOC session in question, this requires PEER_RS to:

 * Enforce the trust policy "LEARNING"; or

-* If enforcing the trust policy "NO-LEARNING", additionally enforce an overriding exception when an incoming EDHOC message includes an EAD item conveying (a reference to) an access token (see {{sec-policy-no-learning}}).
+* If enforcing the trust policy "NO-LEARNING", additionally enforce an overriding exception when an incoming EDHOC message includes an EAD item conveying (a reference to) a valid access token issued by a trusted AS.

+  That is, through a successful verification of the access token, PEER_RS is able to trust AUTH_CRED_C (if found valid), even though it did not already store AUTH_CRED_C upon receiving the EDHOC message with the EAD item.

 ### In the Lightweight Authorization using EDHOC (ELA) Procedure # {#sec-trust-models-ela}

-TBD
+When the execution of EDHOC embeds the ELA procedure defined in {{I-D.ietf-lake-authz}}, the EDHOC peer U receives an EDHOC message_2 (message_3) where ID_CRED_R (ID_CRED_I) specifies by value the authentication credential CRED associated with the other peer V.

+In the same EDHOC message, an EAD item specifies a voucher issued by a trusted enrollment server W. The voucher is an assertion to U that W has authorized V and has endorsed CRED.

+Through a successful verification of the voucher, U is able to trust CRED (if found valid), even though it did not already store CRED upon receiving the EDHOC message.

+Therefore, if U enforces the trust policy "NO-LEARNING", it can additionally enforce an overriding exception when an incoming EDHOC message includes an EAD item conveying a valid voucher issued by a trusted enrollment server.

 # Side Processing of Incoming EDHOC Messages # {#sec-message-side-processing}